sandipnikale/rancher-lab-setups-scripts/tmp-doc.md

 *   **Manual Triage**: Instead of spending hours checking CVEs one by one, the tool does the cross-referencing for you in seconds.
 *   **Scattered Data**: It pulls together data from the CVE database, Rancher scan portals, and VEX reports into a single, easy-to-read dashboard.

+### **The Traditional Manual Triage**

+1.  **Understand the Customer Report**: Analyse the reports generated with the scanner tool  (Trivy, Prisma, Aqua, etc.).
+2.  **Validate the CVE Against the Image**: Confirm if the CVE is actually present in that specific version.
+3.  **Check if It Is a False Positive**: Manually verify if the finding is a false positive (many tools only match versions, not actual patches).
+4.  **Check If the CVE Is Already Fixed**: Look up if a fix or suppression exists in engineering databases.
+5.  **Identify the Fixed Version**: If yes, determine exactly which release version contains the patch.

+---
 ---

 ## 2. Key Features